engranshul/maps-webapp-typescript/README.md

+### What is this project
+This project i created as a part of online course.In this i have used html,css and typescript.This project shows company and user location on google maps.To run this project execute parcel index.html command

 ### Learnings from this project

 * With the help of pracel bundlder we can refer typescript file from html file